-Most websites include buttons of some description.
-Website buttons usually work fine.
-However, buttons on certain sites might not always work when users click them.
+Most websites include buttons of some description and they usually work fine.
+However, on certain sites, it might not always work when users click them.

 In such cases, nothing happens when users click certain, or all, buttons on specific pages.
 That will often be a browser issue, but might also be something for website developers to fix.

 This can become extremely frustrating in time, as you can end up wasting a lot of time trying to figure out what is happening.

 In order to help you fix this problem, we came up with a series of fixes, described below.